elolaine/HOPMA/README.md

 The final result is the "combi" list.
 This file can be given to NOLB with the option *--excl*.

 ## Main reference:
 Laine E, Grudinin S. (2021) HOPMA: Boosting Protein Functional Dynamics with Colored Contact Maps.
-The Journal of Physical Chemistry B.
+J Phys Chem B.